Bhavya-Tripathi/DevOps/Task 2/Assignment 2/README.md

 ## STEP 6
 In your project directory create an inventory called ansible_hosts.
+`$ cd project_folder` <br>
+`$ touch ansible_hosts` <br>

-Add the following code in the file:
+Now open the ansible_hosts in a text editor and add the following code in the file:
+(change ansible user to your default user of the ec2 instance you created [Here is a list of default usernames](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html))
 > [nodeserver] <br>
 > PUBLIC IP ADDRESS HERE ansible_user=ubuntu ansible_port=22 ansible_ssh_private_key_file=<GIVE Path to private key file here>